Accessibility Reports and Plans

 • post the status report on their website, if any, and provide the report in an accessible format upon request.
 (O. Reg.
 191/11, s.
 4).

 The Annual Accessibility Report is presented to Executive Council and subsequently to the Learning, Equity and Well-Being Standing Committee each fall.
-For the 2022-2023 reporting period, the Annual Accessibility Report is presented jointly with the HRCO Annual Report.
 Following approval, the Annual Accessibility Report is posted on the Board’s Accessibility Reports and Plans webpage.

 Commitment to Accessibility